VoidEUW/VoidEUW/README.md

 ### Bio
 My Name is Void aka Lukas.
 Im 19 and I currently study Computer Science at the TU Chemnitz.
-Nowadays I am working on a project I cant mention yet.
-I also try to show some other small projects, but the time is limited at the coment.
+Nowadays I am working on improving my skills in Python and C/C++.
+In Webdevelopement I currently try to learn React.

-### Projects
+# Current Projects I worked on
+- Stacat

+# Projects that are currently WIP
+- 16-bit-computer
+- Wisp
 - Profile
-- Void Jr
-- Miko
-- graph program

 **Void**